 “Just For Once is an amazing album!
 I’ve seen and helped work with Lisa as her vocal coach from the very beginning of this process and have seen a maturity in her singing and recording that would make the best of jazz singers stand up and take notice.
 She is, in my estimation, in ... 'the club'”

 “(Lisa's) is a voice that flows like raw honey, and her supple way with lyrics and melody are a bewitching combination of homage and deeply personal interpretation.”

 — Rick Koster, Arts and Culture reporter, The New London Day

-Lisa has brought her solo show at La Grua Center in Stonington CT, The Garde Arts Center in New London CT, and The Chestnut Street Playhouse in Norwich CT, and has performed jazz concerts with her husband Steve at the Norwich Arts Center.
+Lisa has brought her solo show to The Side Door Jazz Club in Old Lyme CT, La Grua Center in Stonington CT, The Garde Arts Center in New London CT, and Chestnut Street Playhouse in Norwich CT, and has performed jazz concerts with her husband Steve at the Norwich Arts Center.
 Lisa has also performed with world percussionist Royal Hartigan, with the New World Jazz Orchestra, with jazz ensemble The J Hunter Group, with The New London Big Band, with tribute group The Collective, with top 40 groups Odds On Favorite and After Hours, and with Christian artists Heart's Cry, Roy Dunn Maclean, Mary Shuttleworth, and Tower of Praise.
-When Lisa's not singing jazz, she's "on stage" with one of her favorite audiences: K-5 music students at Nathan Hale Arts Magnet School in New London, CT.
+When Lisa's not singing jazz, she's "on stage" with one of her favorite audiences: music students in the Arts Magnet Pathway of the New London Public Schools in Connecticut.